microservices-practical/microservices-v9/README.md

 # Microservices - The Practical Way - v9

-This project contains the version 9 of the application that is developed under the scope of the book Microservices - The Practical Way.
-You can get a copy of the book on [Leanpub](https://leanpub.com/microservices-thepracticalway).
+This project contains the version 9 of the application that is developed under the scope of the book *Learn Microservices with Spring Boot*.
+You can get a copy of the book on [Apress](http://www.apress.com/gp/book/9781484231647).

 ## Idea